Gajendra204/REACT-by-Akshay-Saini/Assignment-Answer.md

 The production build, on the other hand, runs in production mode which means this is the code running on your client's machine.

 #What is async and defer?
+Answer:- Async allows your script to run as soon as it's loaded, without blocking other elements on the page.
+Defer means your script will only execute after the page has finished loading.